 A quick Google search returns dozens of tools and templates for creating collages, easy to find when you need them.
 Some are paid, some are free, and many use a freemium model.
 For example, Icons8’s collage maker offers an intuitive and simple editor where you can create absolutely unique collages and either download them or import into your email right away.
 With some minor limitation, you can use the editor free of charge.
 Or you can choose to pay for better quality, bigger size, or a file in PSD format.

-Also, you can create a collage directly in the email editor.
+Also, you can create a collage in other email editor.
 Let’s take the example of eSputnik drag-and-drop email template editor.
 This way, you’ll be able to make collages on the go as you design your emails, without having to use any extra services.

 To make a collage in the eSputnik editor, use the Structures menu.
 Structures make it easy for you to create collages of any complexity, by combining multiple structures into a single strip, like the one below.